Gilgamech/website/Gillogisms.md

 1. Not just that geography creates politics, but that resources create politics (excess drives altruism) and geography creates resources.
 1. Not premonition, but preemotion
 1. Nuclear energy can be converted into electrical energy through several routes.
 The most common is nuclear-steam tech, but steam has always had an explosion problem (why diesel-electric and jet-electric trains became common), and mixing water with the common zirconium shell causes even more explosions.
 (Zirconium is used because it's nearly transparent to neutrons.)
 Not to mention that these are designed as large as possible, necessitating a critical mass of material for normal operations.
 Other options, like betavoltaic, have an image problem in that they're nowhere near as glamorous as the giant cooling tower.
 (Cooling towers are shaped that way because technically they're using jet technology to increase airflow.)
 Thankfully micro-reactors are gaining popularity, as the public isn't nearly as afraid of neutrons (subatomic particles blocked by an inch of doped plastic) as we are of smog (the unbreathable smoke-fog death cloud).
 1. Nuclear fusion isn't viable on Earth, because we have the wrong kind of helium.
 Neutron-friendly primordial He-3 is necessary for nuclear fusion to occur, but all of this bubbled out of Earth's atmosphere long ago and blew away in the solar wind.
 All of the helium on Earth is nucleic He-4 from beta decay, which can be an amazing superfluid when supercooled, gaining a rotation of 0 and turning from a Fermion into a Boson, but is a noble gas and won't fuse.
-The normal route of fissiling lithium into helium in a feeder reactor only works with rare Li-6 and not with relatively abundant Li-7 - the [](https://en.wikipedia.org/wiki/COLEX_process">COLEX process) <strong>is</strong> able to separate these with an extremely toxic form of mercury, but this is so dangerous that basically no nation is willing to perform it.
+The normal route of fissiling lithium into helium in a feeder reactor only works with rare Li-6 and not with relatively abundant Li-7 - the [COLEX process](https://en.wikipedia.org/wiki/COLEX_process) *is* able to separate these with an extremely toxic form of mercury, but this is so dangerous that basically no nation is willing to perform it.
 However, He-3 is abundant on our Moon, asteroids, and other stellar bodies, suggesting a future of interplanetary fusion fuels shipped down to Earth.
 This is another reason Earth is So Weird.

 ### O

 1. Ocher occurs
 1. Old Souls and Lonely Hearts wanted!
 1. Oldsmobile = OldSoulMobile